-- 22. Any evidence, statement, or argument that proof of handicap under the Fair Housing Act requires a medical examination or medical diagnosis as any such evidence, statement or argument is contrary to the law. - 23.
-Any evidence, statement or argument that Plaintiffs are required to prove on a resident by resident basis that the residents of Elevated Sober Living are handicapped under the Fair Housing Act as any such evidence, statement or argument is contrary to the law. - 24.
+- 18. The business records affidavit produced as Plano 07843 to 07853 because the documents attached contain hearsay and do not meet the standards for admission as a business record. - 19.
+Any first use by the City of any document produced as Plano 07843 through 15665 because these documents were produced long after the discovery cutoff at a time when it was no longer possible to depose any witness concerning them despite the fact that they were evidently in existence when Plaintiffs' original requests for production were served.
+Fed.
+Rule Civ.
+Proc.
+37(c).
+This request does not exclude their use by Plaintiffs. - 20.
+Any evidence, statement, or argument that proof of handicap under the Fair Housing Act requires a medical examination or medical diagnosis as any such evidence, statement or argument is contrary to the law. - 21.
+Any evidence, statement or argument that Plaintiffs are required to prove on a resident by resident basis that the residents of Elevated Sober Living are handicapped under the Fair Housing Act as any such evidence, statement or argument is contrary to the law. - 22.
 Any evidence, statement or argument that suggests Plaintiff Women's Elevated Sober Living LLC is not entitled to protection under the Fair Housing Act because it is a for profit entity because such statements and arguments are contrary to the law.